steadylearner/Golang/web/gRPC/README.md

 # How to follow the offical gRPC instruction

-You can use this example while you use go mod API.
+You can use refer to this(with go mod API) while you follow [the official gRPC instruction for Golang](https://grpc.io/docs/quickstart/go/).

 You can use other modules in the example inside import but you should use this command for protoc-gen-go.